-Equipment capitalized under capital lease obligations is included in property and equipment.
-Property and equipment capitalized under capital lease obligations is amortized using a straight-line method over the shorter of the life of the lease or the useful life of the asset and is included in depreciation expense in the statements of operations.
-Estimated useful lives of property and equipment range from three to seven years.
-Maintenance and repairs are charged to operations as incurred.
+Through December 31, 2021, equipment capitalized under capital lease obligations was included in property and equipment.
+Property and equipment capitalized under capital lease obligations were amortized using a straight-line method over the shorter of the life of the lease or the useful life of the asset, which ranges from three to seven years, and was included in depreciation expense in the consolidated statements of operations.
+On January 1, 2022 the Company adopted Accounting Standards Update ("ASU") 2016-02, Leases ("ASC 842"), which impacted the classification of equipment formerly capitalized under capital lease obligations.
+The equipment related to capital leases, now finance leases, have been reclassified from property and equipment to right-of-use assets on the consolidated balance sheet.